From single neurons to flexible architectures—build intuition before abstractions

-Welcome to LLM From Scratch, a hands-on series that demystifies Large Language Models by building a GPT-style transformer from the ground up.
+Welcome to Neural Networks From Scratch, a hands-on series that demystifies deep learning by building everything from the ground up.

 What You’ll Build¶